wences-sanchez/Knowledge-Base/pages/Ansible%3A From Basics to Guru.md

 			- Se puede poner los datos que no queramos tener que escribir cada vez en el fichero **ansible.cfg**
 	- ---
 	- ### Lesson 2: Using Ad-hoc Commands
 		- An ansible module is a Python script
 		- In Ad-hoc commands, -m is for address a specific module and -a for module arguments -
 		- ¿Cómo puedo consultar los módulos de Ansible desde la terminal?
 			- **ansible-doc [-t module] -l** muestra todos los módulos
 			- **ansible-doc ...** muestra un módulo específico que introduzcamos
 		- ### Módulos más importantes de Ansible
 			- **command**: For running arbitrary commands on the managed nodes
 			- **shell**: Same as *command* but allows pipes and redirects
 			- **package**: For managing packages
 			- **user**: For user management
 			-
 			- But be aware of idempotency!!!
 			- If a task founds that its change is already done, it doesn't fail.
 It just notifies *change: false*
+		- #### Lab
+		-
 	- ---
 	- ### Lesson 3: Using Ansible Playbook
 		- A playbook is a collection of plays